SitePen/dstore/docs/Collection.md

 	var filter = new store.Filter();

-We now have a `filter` object, that represent a filter, without any operators applied yet.
+We now have a `filter` object, that represents a filter, without any operators applied yet.
 We can create new filter objects by calling the operator methods on the filter object.
 The operator methods will return new filter objects that hold the operator condition.
 For example, to specify that we want to retrieve objects with a `priority` property with a value of `"high"`, and `stars` property with a value greater than `5`, we could write:

 	var highPriorityFiveStarFilter = filter.eq('priority', 'high').gt('stars', 5);